Open Access for Research Impact: SFI (Plan S) Compliance

 "Currently SFI will support the use of up to 1% of the total grant awarded for article processing charges.
 For example, if you have a grant of 300,000 euro, then 3000 euro of the grant may be used".

 However grantees are "not permitted to use SFI grant funds to publish in hybrid journals, in Bronze OA journals or in journals that apply embargoes to publications".
 Hybrid journals are subscription journals which allow individual articles to be published Open Access upon payment of an APC.

-3. Publish in a subscription (or hybrid) journal and self-archive the author's accepted manuscript (AAM) in an Open Access repository such as Research Repository UCD (No cost to authors).
+3. Publish as a subscription/paywalled article in a subscription (or hybrid) journal and self-archive the author's accepted manuscript (AAM) in an Open Access repository such as Research Repository UCD (No cost to authors).

 Many journals apply a 6-48 month embargo with this route to open access.
 In order for authors to retain their rights to share the AAM with a CC BY licence without any embargo, SFI’s policy requests grant holders must include the following “Rights Retention” statement, on all manuscript submissions:

 ‘This publication has emanated from research [conducted with the financial support of/supported in part by a grant from] Science Foundation Ireland under Grant number [ ].
 For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission’.